abpio/abp-commercial-docs/en/studio/kubernetes.md

 ![wireGuardPassword](./images/kubernetes/wireGuardPassword.png)

 Since we're using the WireGuard VPN to connect to the Kubernetes cluster, we automatically append the Kubernetes services to your [hosts](https://en.wikipedia.org/wiki/Hosts_(file)) file.
 This enables seamless access to services, including [ClusterIP](https://kubernetes.io/docs/concepts/services-networking/service/#type-clusterip) types, using the specified *Kubernetes Service* names.
-For example, in this scenario, connecting to the SQL Server can be done with the server name `bookstore-local-sqlserver` via tools like [SSMS](https://learn.microsoft.com/en-us/sql/ssms/sql-server-management-studio-ssms).
+For example, in this scenario, connecting to the SQL Server can be done with the server name `bookstore-local-sqlserver` via tools like [SQL Server Management Studio (SSMS)](https://learn.microsoft.com/en-us/sql/ssms/sql-server-management-studio-ssms).
 The default `sa` password for the SQL server is set to `myPassw@rd`.

 ![ssms-login](./images/kubernetes/ssms-login.png)